b1tsized/vault-tutorial/creating-and-accessing-secrets/README.md

 	_In this tutorial I'm going to use path secret with whatisit and thisisav1secret for my kv pair_

-## Accessing secrets from a remote machine
+## Accessing Secrets From A Remote Machine

 1. Open a new terminal on your local machine